thienkk25/MovieApp/README.md

 - Has diverse genres

 ### 2. **Smart Search**
-- Search movie by name or filter by category movie with country, sort type, year.
+- Search movie by name or filter by category movie with country, sort type, year,...

 ### 3. **Synchronization and Progress Tracking**
 - Users can save their favorite movies or delete favorite.